Our luxury en-suite accommodation with a hot tub

 If you’re keen to try glamping then you won’t be disappointed with Pheasant’s Roost.
+We also support green tourism.
 The hot tub is set close to the shepherds hut, and is screened for privacy.
 Because there are no bubbles, you can listen to bird song, or on a clear night you can often see the stars.
 We also get some amazing sunsets!
 It makes for a very relaxing experience!
 You also have use of a small patio with table and chairs, a fire pit and barbecue.
 Pheasants Roost is set in a small paddock over looking farmland, and it has its own private area.
 The rest of the paddock may also be used by our holiday cottage visitors, although Rose Cottage does have its own garden.
 If you are willing to share your shepherds hut with family or friends, we’d be happy to accommodate a small tent for 2 persons to set up alongside.

 Inside our shepherds hut